wvirany/rips-relay/README.md

 ## Directory Structure

-The file directory is structured as follow:
+The file directory is structured as follows:

 At the top of the directory, we use the `generate_analogs.py` python script to generate molecules, filter out bad molecules, simulate docking, and generate interaction fingerprints.
 Then, we use Jupyter notebooks, located in the `experiments/` directory, for downstream analysis tasks.
 The motivation for this was to create a modular process involving two steps: (1) the generation of data and (2) downstream analysis.
 All Jupyter notebooks should be able to be run from start to finish.